Understand your scores

-You can use the ranks to get a sense of your strengths and weaknesses in the four general subject areas represented by the test scores and in the seven specific areas represented by the subscores.
-A high rank in a content area may suggest a good chance of success in related college majors and careers.
-A low rank may indicate that you need to develop your skills more by taking additional coursework in that area.
+You can use the ranks to get a sense of your relative strengths and weaknesses in the four general subject areas represented by the test scores and in the seven specific areas represented by the subscores.
 If you haven't yet read the part of your report that explains the ranks of your scores (to the right of your scores), do so now.

 Your high school grades are another way to identify your academic strengths and weaknesses.
 When you registered for the ACT, you reported your grades in up to 30 specific courses.
 Your GPA, as calculated by ACT on an unweighted 4-point scale, is shown on your Student Report.
 Test scores and high school grades together are usually better indicators of future academic success than either is alone.